h3itham/Terraform-AWS-EK/README.md

 ## Infrastructure Overview

-This project sets up the necessary AWS infrastructure for deploying the Node.js application on Amazon EKS using Terraform.
+This project sets up the necessary AWS infrastructure for deploying High Available Node.js application on Amazon EKS using Terraform.
 The infrastructure includes:

 - VPC Setup:
   - Created a Virtual Private Cloud (VPC) with the following components: